Lab41/Redwood/README.md

 ##All About Filters

+####Summary
 Filters are the foundation of file scoring in Redwood.
 A Filter's central purpose is to create a score for each unique file in the system.
 After Redwood runs all the filters, each unique file should have a score from each filter.
 It is then that Redwood is responsible for combining these scores using an aggregation function such that each unique file has only a single score in the unique file table.
 Keep in mind that numerous filters can exist in a Redwood project.<br>
 In addition to generating a score for each file, a Filter can optionally create one or more "Discovery" functions.
 A Discovery function is a function that allows the user of the Filter to explore the data beyond just deriving a score.
 It is common for a Discovery function to also be used in the calculations for file scoring -- the Redwood model just provides a structured way for the developer to make that function available to the end user.

+####Writing your own Filter
+Your filter should inherit from the base class RedwoodFilter in redwood.filters.redwood_filter.
+You must override those functions that raise a "NotImplementedError".
+To assist in writing your own filter, look at the sample filters (locality_uniqueness and file_prevalence) in the Filters directory.

+- If you are using the Redwood Shell, any Filter placed in the Filters directory will be automatically imported into the application.
-Discovery functions should be preceded by "discover_" in their name so that during introspection a developer knows which functions are intended for discovery.<b>
+- All discovery functions should be preceded by "discover_" in their name so that during introspection a developer knows which functions are intended for discovery
-Currently Redwood includes two native Filters - "locality_uniqueness" and "file_prevalence".
-Use these Filters as examples when writing your own.
-If you are using the Redwood Shell, any Filter placed
+- A Filter is free to create any tables in the database.
+This can become necessary for efficiently calculating the reputation scores
+- The update function must produce (or update if not exists) a table called self.score_table with two columns (id, score) where the id is the unique_file.id of the the given file and the score is the calculated score
+- The self.cnx instance variable must be set prior to running any of the functions of the filter.
+The self.cnx is a mysql connection object.
+Redwood will set the cnx instance if you use its import functions.

 ```python
 class YourFilterName(RedwoodFilter)